-- Create the /dev/pr0 generic Prestoserve control device if necessary.
+- 1. Create the /dev/pr0 generic Prestoserve control device if necessary.
 Refer to Section 2.4.2.1 for information. - 2.
 Start the portmap daemon.
-Refer to Section 2.4.2.2 for information. - Optionally, set the run-time configuration variables in the /etc/rc.config file to automatically accelerate file systems and start the prestoctl svc daemon when the system starts up.
-Refer to Section 2.4.2.3 for information. - Optionally, create an /etc/prestotab file and include the mount points for the file systems that you want automatically accelerated when the system starts up.
-Refer to Section 2.4.2.4 for information. - Optionally, start the prestoctl\svc daemon if you want to allow remote systems to administer a Prestoserve cache and its driver.
+Refer to Section 2.4.2.2 for information. - 3.
+Optionally, set the run-time configuration variables in the /etc/rc.config file to automatically accelerate file systems and start the prestoctl_svc daemon when the system starts up.
+Refer to Section 2.4.2.3 for information. - 4.
+Optionally, create an /etc/prestotab file and include the mount points for the file systems that you want automatically accelerated when the system starts up.
+Refer to Section 2.4.2.4 for information. - 5.
+Optionally, start the prestoctl_svc daemon if you want to use the dxlsm graphical interface.
 Refer to Section 2.4.2.5 for information.